EbrahimKaram/HashCode2021/README.md

 ## The naive Algorithm
 Well currently streets lamps just cycle through on the intersections.
 We just turn on for second for each of the intersections.
 The tricky part is getting the intersections connected to each street.
 We just make it it turn on for 1 second each.

 Now I rewrote the naive implementation and we got the follwoiung score.
 7,885,740 points.
-This is a bit upsetting since we would have gotten a higher score with File D which gave a score of zero.
+This is a bit upsetting since we would have gotten a higher score with File D which gave a score of zero during the implementation.

 Now, here we considered the intersections to be considered at the end of the road.
 When we turn a green light, we turn the green light for the road that the car is already on.
 We aren't turning on for the road it will got to.
 (A key point to understand.)